-2.2.2 Belief in environmental ability of eco-labels and willingness to pay

-Trust is vital within the consumer decision-making process, which has led to the emergences of third party and public authority eco-labelling schemes (Horne, 2009; Topolansky Barbe et al., 2013; Bertrandias & Elgaaied-Gambier, 2014; Nuttavuthisit and Thøgersen, 2017).
-Ecolabelling as a leading promotional tool has been established as a key communicator of proenvironmental attributes of products (Brecard, 2014).
+2.2.2 | Belief in environmental ability of eco-labels and willingness to pay schemes (Horne, 2009; Topolansky Barbe et al., 2013; Bertrandias & Elgaaied-Gambier, 2014; Nuttavuthisit & Thøgersen, 2017).
+Eco-labelling as a leading promotional tool has been established as a key communicator of pro-environmental attributes of products (Brecard, 2014).
 For an eco-label to be effective in promoting the said pro-environmental attributes, consumers need to trust its information (Thøgersen, 2000; Grunert, 2011).
-Such trust has been defined as an individual's expectation that another person, product, or organisation will keep promises and fulfil obligations (Perrini et al., 2010).
-It is the 'perceived credibility and benevolence of the target of trust' (Doney & Cannon, 1997), therefore incorporates reliability in terms of promises made and benevolence of the other party's interests (Gorton et al., 2021).
-Applying this definition of trust to eco-labels will mean that consumers need to trust/believe in the promises i.e. claims surrounding environmental attributes communicated by the said label.
-The impact of trust on consumer decision-making or pro-environmental products is well established (Testa et al., 2015; Sharma, 2021) and research also states that trust plays an important role in the use of eco-labels for food purchase by consumers (Taufique et al., 2017; Gorton et al., 2021; Siraj et al., 2022).
-However extant research has measured 'trust' in general terms i.e. by capturing whether consumers trust eco-labels (Taufique et al., 2017) and not what information consumers trust.
-Further, consumers' trust in the institution providing the label also influences their trust where trust in the institution can transfer onto the certification i.e. labels being offered (Gorton et al., 2021) which also does not always mean that the consumers understand and believe in the claims/information provided through eco-labels.
-Overall, past experience of consumers can also influence their trust in the eco-labels (Taufique et al., 2017; Gorton et al., 2021) for example, in the case of food scandals, Chinese consumers showed scepticism towards claims made by certification labels (Zhang et al., 2018; Moruzzo et al., 2021).
+Such trust has been defined as an individual's expectation that another person, product, or organization will keep promises and fulfil obligations (Perrini et al., 2010).
+It is the 'perceived credibility and benevolence of the target of trust' (Doney & Cannon, 1997), therefore, incorporates reliability in terms of promises made and benevolence of the other party's interests (Gorton et al., 2021).
+Applying this definition of trust to eco-labels will mean that consumers need to trust/believe in the promises, i.e., claims surrounding environmental attributes communicated by the said label.
+The impact of trust on consumer decision making or pro-environmental products is well established (Testa et al., 2015; Sharma, 2021) and research also states that trust plays an important role in the use of eco-labels for food purchase by consumers (Taufique et al., 2017; Gorton et al., 2021; Siraj et al., 2022).
+However extant research has measured 'trust' in general terms, i.e., by capturing whether consumers trust eco-labels (Taufique et al., 2017) and not what information consumers trust.
+Further, consumers' trust in the institution providing the label also influences their trust where trust in the institution can transfer onto the certification, i.e., labels being offered (Gorton et al., 2021) which also does not always mean that the consumers understand and believe in the claims/information provided through eco-labels.
+Overall, past experience of consumers can also influence their trust in the eco-labels (Taufique et al., 2017; Gorton et al., 2021) for example, in the case of food scandals, Chinese consumers showed scepticism towards claims made by certification labels (Zhang et al., 2018; Moruzzo et al., 2020).
 That is why in this research we measured trust by measuring consumers' belief in environmental ability of eco-labels, which captures whether consumers trust the environmental claims (promises) made by them.
-Consumers need to be convinced by eco-labels' 'integrity' and 'ability' (Smith & Barclay, 1997; Horne, 2009; Topolansky Barbe et al., 2013) to be able to incorporate them in their decision-making.
+Consumers need to be convinced by eco-labels' 'integrity' and 'ability' (Smith & Barclay, 1997; Horne, 2009; Topolansky Barbe et al., 2013) to be able to incorporate them in their decision making.